Simulation Center Policies

 In your senior practicum, you will refine the skills you have learned in a series of sessions designed to encourage critical thinking and prepare you for your career as a professional registered nurse.

-Graduate students will learn physical examination skills in the learning lab.
-Depending on your track, you will practice advanced skills in the lab using mannequins, task training devices, and simulated patients to provide you with the opportunity to practice techniques before performing them in the clinical setting.
+Graduate students will learn physical examination skills and hands on skills in the Simulation Center.
+Depending on your track, you will practice advanced skills in the using mannequins, task training devices, and simulated patients to provide you with the opportunity to practice techniques before performing them in the clinical setting.

 Sim lab policies